Customer Service Heroes

 UBB StarCare, Professional Starlink Installation & Management

 UBB delivers a fully managed, professionally installed Starlink service backed by our local team.
-We order it, install it, manage the bill, and provide a team you can call for help!

 Unlike self-install kits, UBB StarCare includes:

-• Professional installation & alignment• Managed Wi-Fi setup
+• Managed Wi-Fi setup

 • Full service warranty on UBB-supplied equipment